tlienart/Franklin.jl/docs/workflow/index.md

 ### Editing and testing your website

 The `serve` function can be used to launch a server which will track and render modifications.
-There are a few useful options you can use beyond the barebone `serve()`, do `?serve` in your REPL for all options, we list a few noteworthy one below:
+There are a few useful options you can use beyond the barebone `serve()`, do `?serve` in your REPL for all options, we list a few noteworthy ones below:

 @@tlist
 * `clear=false`, whether to erase `__site` and start from a blank slate,